gmc-code/PC-microbit-micropython/docs/introduction/introduction.rst

 .. admonition:: Tip

-    If you are using a trackpad, navigate to various sections and pages by clicking on a heading in the left sidebar, then use the arrow keys to move up and down.
+    If you are using a trackpad, navigate to various sections and pages by clicking on the same heading in the left sidebar twice, then use the arrow keys to move up and down.

 | These docs will help you code your microbit using micropython.